yonatanhershko/Jooba-Clock-Game/README.md

 # 🕒 Jooba-Clock-Game

-**Jooba-Clock-Game** is a fun game where you guess the time of a specific location. 🕰️ If you're right, it gets added to your win list! 🎉
+**Jooba-Clock-Game** is a fun game created with React Native where you guess the time of a specific location. 🕰️ If you're right, it gets added to your win list! 🎉